WoWRoster/uniadmin/readme.txt

 [~] Not using $pipe_sep in interface.php
-[~] Made a call to $uniadmin->config() after changing settings in UA config so they will show correctly [~] Notice userN when editing self user in User Config page [~] Fixed error on UA config page dealing with default style [~] index.php to use the page variable constant defined in constants.php [+] Added installer and upgrader
+[~] Made a call to $uniadmin->config() after changing settings in UA config so they will show correctly [~] Notice userN when editing self user in User Config page [~] Error on UA config page dealing with default style [~] index.php to use the page variable constant defined in constants.php [+] Added installer and upgrader
     Moved files around in zip package now that UA has an installer